opencord/cord/docs/scripts/descriptions.md

 Symbolic links to create to use the extra space that is mounted when using CloudLab

-## compute_external_interfaces
+## computenode_fabric_interfaces

-List of possible VTN external interfaces on the compute node, for setting up OpenStack with the VTN ML2 plugin.
+List of possible VTN external interfaces on the compute node that connect to the fabric, for setting up OpenStack with the VTN ML2 plugin.

 ## config_cord_dir